Florida State Seminoles football: Sod Cemetery

 Florida State's Sod Cemetery is a rich part of the program's history.
 When FSU wins a difficult away game, a piece of turf is pulled from the field and buried in the cemetery.
 Florida State sod games represent the most difficult battles on the football field.
 The Sod Cemetery stands as a tribute to those triumphs.
-There are 106 pieces of sod in the cemetery.
+There are 111 pieces of sod in the cemetery.

 In 1962, as the Seminoles completed their Thursday practice in preparation to face Georgia at Sanford Stadium, Dean Coyle Moore – a long-time professor and member of FSU's athletic board – issued a challenge: "Bring back some sod from between the hedges at Georgia."
 On Saturday, October 20, the Seminoles scored an 18–0 victory over the favored Bulldogs.
 Team captain Gene McDowell pulled a small piece of grass from the field, which was presented to Moore at the next football practice.
 Moore and FSU coach Bill Peterson had the sod buried on the practice field as a symbol of victory.
 A monument was placed to commemorate the triumph and the tradition of the sod game was born.

 Before leaving for all road games in which Florida State is the underdog, all road games at the University of Florida and all ACC championship and bowl games, Seminole captains gather their teammates to explain the significance of the tradition.
 Victorious captains return with a piece of the opponent's turf to be buried in the Sod Cemetery inside the gates of the practice field.
 In recent years, as the Florida State program has been successful, games of significance regardless of whether or not the Seminoles are the underdog, can be designated a "sod game."

-College GameDay

-The Seminoles have appeared on ESPN's College GameDay 35 times, with 6 bowl appearances.
-The first ever broadcast of the show took place in South Bend, Indiana when then No. 1 FSU traveled to play the No. 2 Notre Dame Fighting Irish in what was called the Game of the Century.
-Florida State is 17–18 in games played when College GameDay has traveled to Seminole games.
-Florida State has hosted the program 11 times, the most by any ACC school.
-The most recent visit came in 2014 when Notre Dame played in Tallahassee.
-The Seminoles have a 7–4 record when GameDay is on campus.